verrazzano/docs/content/en/docs/guides/migrate/install/nginx/_index.md

   {{< /clipboard >}}

 #### Configure pod and container security
 Override pod and container security default settings to limit actions that pods and containers can perform in the cluster.
-These settings allow pods and containers to perform only operations that are needed for them to operate successfully, and mitigate security vulnerabilities, such as privilege escalation.
+These settings allow pods and containers to perform only operations that are needed for them to operate successfully, and to mitigate security vulnerabilities, such as privilege escalation.

 For example, apply the following overrides when installing the ingress-controller module in an OCNE cluster to use security settings.